Being in the survival and preparedness community, we strive to be more efficient and self-sufficient in everyday life.

-Click here to visit the guide for the survival uses for Shoelaces here.
+Click here to visit the guide for the survival uses for Shoelaces.

 Click here to visit the guide for the survival uses for super glue here.

-We make a. full post here at TSJ about how to use toothpaste in different ways.
-Visit the page here.
+We make a. full post here at TSJ about alternative uses for toothpaste.

 See the video below to discover the survival uses for tobacco.

-See the video below to discover the survival uses for tee tree oil.
+See the video below to discover the survival uses for tea tree oil.

 See the video below to discover the survival uses for golf tees.